-Sometimes a well-designed living room will stop you in your tracks.
+However, if your home already has a well-designed living room, it can stop you in your tracks.
 It’s balanced, cohesive, not too loud, not too subdued… just right.
 But what makes it so great?
 A certain unattainable je ne sais quoi?
 Nope!
 Just some design know-how that we’re about to share with you.

 Here’s an example of a living room that has lots of functionality and personality.
 Now, let’s turn this image into a design roadmap you can reference whenever you need some layout inspiration!

 A) SIDE TABLES can be used to “bookend” your sofa/sectional (as shown above) or to simply provide more storage surface for your family.
 They’re especially great when guests come over if they’re seated someplace that’s out of reach from the coffee table.

 B) Coordinating THROW PILLOWS in various sizes and shapes will make your sofa look cozy and put-together.
 If you’re having trouble figuring out what patterns and colors work as a group, we found an extremely helpful guide.
 (Thanks for demystifying the process, Shannon!)

 C) If you already have a lot of patterns and visual interest in your room, go simpler with your RUG (and vice versa).
 Check out sites like http://bazaarvelvet.com/rug-collections/ for more inspiration.
 Another way to add texture is to layer two rugs like the example above.
 Need help with rug sizing and placement?
 Fixer Upper‘s Joanna Gaines created this handy guide.

 D) A COFFEE TABLE or large ottoman will help anchor the space and be a perfect spot for decor, food and drink, or to put your feet up after a long day.
 Try a more unexpected piece like the leather-topped coffee table above, or a vintage trunk with hidden storage.